sdpython/onnx-extended/_doc/tutorial/build_ortext.rst

 This function is subject to change.
 It creates a file `_setup_ext.txt` to indicate which file to copy from the build directory to the package directory.
 This file is loaded by `setup.py` after cmake is done with the compilation.
+These project define constant `ORT_VERSION`.
+For example, version 1.15 becomes `1150`.